 In just a few short years the wheat yields were so productive that they outpaced local consumption and a thriving trade emerged.
-Later there was a shift to fruits and vegetables that came with the spread of irrigation.
+By 1860, California produced five times as much wheat as all other western states and territories combined.
+Later, the economy added the production of fruits and vegetables that came with the spread of irrigation.3

 California’s newfound statehood granted it influence as the only state west of Missouri.
 It flexed its political muscles when it pushed for a transcontinental railroad to drastically reduce the time and cost of travel over land.
 The railroad finally completed in 1869 and with it came another boom in population.

 While the initial population was concentrated in Northern California, the railroad lines introduced many more people to the southern part of the state as well.